Felipeomc/data_ga/README.md

 # TeamPlus: A Tool for Optimizing Software Development Team Formation using Genetic Algorithms

 This repository contains the codebase for the TeamPlus tool, developed as part of the research.
+Also contains supplementary materials (Threats to Validity and Illustrative example).

 ## Repository Structure